 12. What are your fees?

 There isn’t a standard rate for doulas.
 Pricing could be as low as $300 (or possibly less if she is brand new) to as high as $2,000 or even more (depending on your location).
 Usually, newer doulas charge less than seasoned doulas.
-No matter how new the doula is, her time for training, remaining on-call, and providing continuous emotional, physical, and educational support should be compensated fairly.
+Regardless of how new the doula is, her time spent on training, remaining on-call, and providing continuous emotional, physical, and educational support should be compensated fairly.

 13. What forms of payment do you accept?